sylvanerd/sylvanerd/README.md

 Writing is another format of building.

-- **Substack**: a humanistic critique of AI and XR, for people who suspect the tech conversation has gone thin on meaning.
+- **Substack**: a humanistic take on spatial intelligence, for people who suspect the tech conversation has gone thin on meaning.
 [Read it](https://sylvanerd.substack.com/?utm_campaign=profile_chips)
 - **Immersive Wire**: quarterly analysis on XR trends in China.
 [Subscribe](https://www.immersivewire.com/)